alex-haozheng/497-gdrive/client/README.md

 # Interaction with other services:
 Client service interacts with other services to create UI components.
 For example:

 Admin UI interacts with admin service to show who are admins and who are not admins.
+It also has children components to add admins / remove admins and view admin requests.

-Profile UI interacts with profile service to show user's profile details.
+Profile UI interacts with profile service to show user's profile details and allows editing a user's profile details.

 FileCompression UI interacts with the file service to update the status (opened / closed) of current selected files.